 There have been times in my life, especially during those days, that I didn’t feel like God heard me.
 In the midst of the muck, I have to just know He is still there.
 He is an ever present, loving God.
 He is my comforter, even when I don’t feel like He is.

 While it’s important to acknowledge and know our feelings, it may not be in our best interest to stay and camp out in our feelings.
 Sometimes I need to just stop, and make the choice to be content and know that He is God.
 By actively casting my cares on Him and knowing that whatever happens is in His hands, I can get through my day.
 One day at a time, sometimes one moment at a time, but I can do it.
 What is an area in your life where you are struggling to hand it over to God?
 What is something you can do in the next 20 minutes to actively pursue peace and contentment?
-For the next part of my story read The day I got Angry at God.
+For the next part of my story read Part 3: Finding Hope When You are Angry at God.

 **Disclosure: The links below are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.”
 Your price reamins the same.
 Yay!
 See my full disclosure page for more details.